owlbarn/tutorial/book/linear-algebra/README.md

 It is also related to the least square.

-We will come back to SVD in NLP.
+We will also come back to SVD in NLP.

 ## Computations with Matrices